-The California Primary Care Office’s (PCO) is a Cooperative Agreement between the Federal government and OSHPD, whose core functions include:
+The California Primary Care Office (PCO) is a Cooperative Agreement between the Federal government and the California Office of Statewide Health Planning and Development.

 - Organizational Effectiveness/Foster Collaboration with stakeholders;

 - Technical Assistance to Organizations/Communities wishing to Expand Access to Primary Care for Underserved Populations;

 - Assessment of Needs/Sharing Data;